cadeagostinelli/A-Navigator/README.md

 path between nodes in a weighted graph.
 The algorithm combines the strengths of Dijkstra's algorithm and Greedy Best-First Search by utilizing a heuristic function that estimates the cost to reach the goal from the current node.
-This allows A* to efficiently prioritize paths that are likely to lead to the goal, making it suitable for applications in navigation systems, AI, and robotics.
+This allows A* to efficiently prioritize paths that are likely to lead to the goal, making it suitable for addressing the shortest path problem solved here.

 The algorithm operates on a city graph represented as an adjacency list, where each node corresponds to an intersection, and edges represent the connections between them with associated costs.
 A graphical interface